-We have audited Central Virginia Planning District Commission's compliance with the compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Central Virginia Planning District Commission's major federal programs for the year ended June 30, 2023.
+We have audited Central Virginia Planning District Commission's compliance with the compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of Central Virginia Planning District Commission's major federal programs for the year ended June 30, 2024.
 Central Virginia Planning District Commission's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.

-In our opinion, the Central Virginia Planning District Commission complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2023.
+In our opinion, the Central Virginia Planning District Commission complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2024.